syzasia/paper/paper.md

 # Methodology
 We compared our measurements of particle aging with a model simulation.
 The model is detailed in Smith et al 2002.

+#Figures
+Figures go in their own section in a draft paper.